There are few development fields more challenging than operating system (OS) development. It is the “great pinnacle of programming.”

 Operating System Development Series

 Operating System Development Series from Broken Thorn Entertainment is a series of 25 tutorials that walk you through the process of creating an OS from the ground up.
 Beginners beware.
-This series assumes you already know your way around an IDE and are a competent C and assembly language programmer.
+This series assumes you already know your way around an IDE and are a competent C and assembly code programmer.

 The Little Book About OS Development

 The Little Book About OS Development by Erik Helin and Adam Renberg was developed as part of an advanced course the authors completed while students at the Royal Institute of Technology in Stockholm.
-This course walks through the complete process of developing an x86 OS, beginning with setting up a programming environment, culminating in programming for multitasking, and hitting topics such as managing system memory and developing file systems along the way.
+This course walks through the complete process of developing an x86 OS, beginning with setting up a development environment, culminating in programming for multitasking, and hitting topics such as managing system memory and developing file systems along the way.

-There are many texts you could use to learn about the discipline of OS development.
+There are many texts you could use to learn about the discipline of development.
 Three of the most commonly recommended are:

-- Modern Operating Systems by Tanenbaum and Bos;
+- Modern Operating Systems by Tanenbaum and Bos

-- The Design of the UNIX Operating System by Maurice Bach;
+- The Design of the UNIX Operating System by Maurice Bach

-- Operating System Concepts by Silberschatz, Galvin, and Gagne.
+- Operating System Concepts by Silberschatz, Galvin, and Gagne

 OS Development Communities